 Media Arts Installations are on view at 749 A Barton St. E on weekends: Fridays, Saturdays and Sundays from noon to 6 pm.

 Art Match & Pop Up Shop is generously supported by:

 Other Community Art Projects:

 In collaboration with the Mental Health rights Coalition, Centre’s staff and hired on artists are providing free art-based workshops, courses, and open studios to adults with lived … Read More

-Organized by Centre and The Barton BIA, [D]irect [M]essage is looking for Seniors (55+) to share their personal stories about Barton Street.
-To submit your personal … Read More
+Direct Message Film Organized by Centre and The Barton BIA, [D]irect [M]essage recruited senior Hamiltonians (55+) to share their personal stories about Barton Street. … Read More

 Youth Arts Film Festival

 Youth Arts Film Festival (Y.A.F.F) Centre’s goal is to work with youth who face multiple barriers and challenges that are interested in media arts to … Read More